A Call for Women to Rise – The Awakened Woman Conference, Bali 2016

 Do you understand the connection between point one and two?

 Just as we have been abused, we have complied to the rape of our earth so that – to use an indigenous belief relating to fossil fuels – ‘We dig out the blood of the mother until creation dies.’

 Have we still not learnt how to say NO?
 Enough is enough!

 Why are we still being such victims?
 A perpetrator always needs a victim.
 Sadly a perpetrator is also a victim; an unbroken link in the chain of pain.
 As Eve Ensler, a trailblazer for humanity, and the keynote speaker for this conference, says:

 If you break the chain you set all those before and after you free.

 I am so done with the suffering.
 How bad does it have to get until we wake up?

-This is not about women being better.
+This is not about women being better or blaming men.
 We are all broken.
 We are all suffering.
 We all feel the pain of separation.
 We are all yearning to be whole.
 We are all tainted by the stains of neo-liberal patriarchy, disconnecting us from nature and spirituality.